YolitoMarinova/Fit-Dont-Quit.WebApp/README.md

 -- group trainings and schedule
 -- blog articles section

---If you want to see more of the functionality you cant log with admim account:
+--If you want to see more of the functionality you can log with admim account:

 -- username: Yolito